chriss-mo/chriss-mo/README.md

 # Chris Mo

 ### Thanks for stopping by!
-I'm a third-year data science student at UC San Diego interested in AI/ML and data analytics/engineering.
+I'm a fourth-year data science student at UC San Diego interested in AI/ML and data analytics/engineering.

 <details>
   <summary>More about me!</summary>